aws-samples/aws-eda-slurm-cluster/README.md

 This repository contains an AWS Cloud Development Kit (CDK) application that creates a Slurm cluster that is suitable for running production EDA workloads on AWS.

-The original (legacy) version of this repo used a custom Python plugin to integrate Slurm with AWS.
+The original (legacy) version of this repo that used a custom Python plugin to integrate Slurm with AWS has been deprecated and is no longer supported.
+It can be found on the v1 branch.
 The latest version of the repo uses AWS ParallelCluster for the core Slurm infrastructure and AWS integration.
 The big advantage of moving to AWS ParallelCluster is that it is a supported AWS service.
-Currently, some of the features of the legacy version are not supported in the ParallelCluster version, but work continues to add features to ParallelCluster so that those features can be supported in the future.
+Currently, some of the features of the legacy version are not supported in the ParallelCluster version, but work continues to add features to ParallelCluster so that those features may be supported in the future.

-Key features are supported by both versions are:
+Key features are:

 * Automatic scaling of AWS EC2 instances based on demand
 * Use any AWS EC2 instance type including Graviton2